Particle density in diffusion-limited annihilating systems: Random walk estimates

 To prove this result for random walks, we start by considering two random walks, one unbiased and one with a bias in the positive direction.
 We will need a lemma establishing the highly intuitive fact that the biased walk is faster to hit $b$ even after conditioning both walks to hit $b$ before $-a$, for any $a,b>0$. \begin{lemma}\thlabel{lem:conditioned.dominance} Let $T_m$ be the first hitting time of $m$ for a continuous-time simple random walk started from the origin, and let $T'_m$ be the hitting time for a random walk that jumps to the right with probability $p>1/2$.
 For any positive integers $a$ and $b$, the conditional distribution of $T_b$ given $T_b<T_{-a}$ is stochastically larger than that of $T'_b$ given $T'_b<T'_{-a}$. \end{lemma}

 \begin{proof} Let $(S_n)$ be simple random walk conditioned to hit $b$ before $-a$, and let $(S'_n)$ be the biased walk under the same conditioning, both in discrete time.
 Take $U$ and $U'$ to be the hitting times of $b$ for these processes.
 It suffices to prove $U'\preceq U$, since we can couple the continuous-time walks to follow the paths of the discrete-time walks with identical jump times.
-Note that $(S_n)_{n=0}^U$ and $(S'_n)_{n=0}^{U'}$ are supported on the same set of sample paths.
-Let $(s_0,\ldots,s_m)$ be a sample path in this set; that is, it is a walk from $\root$ to $b$ that never hits $-a$.
-Observe that this walk contains $r=(m+b)/2$ jumps to the right and $\ell=(m-b)/2$ jumps to the left.
-Taking $a$ and $b$ as fixed constants, we then have
+Let $\Ss_m$ denote the set of nearest-neighbor walks of length $m$ from $0$ to $b$ that never hit $-a$, and note that both $(S_n)_{n=0}^U$ and $(S'_n)_{n=0}^{U'}$ are supported on the set $\cup_m\Ss_m$.
+Observe that each walk in $\Ss_m$ takes $r=(m+b)/2$ jumps to the right and $\ell=(m-b)/2$ jumps to the left.
+For any $(s_0,\ldots,s_m)\in\Ss_m$,

-where $C$ and $C'$ are constants.
-Summing over all sample paths in the set of support for a fixed value of $m$, we obtain